Birkbeck2/web-development/lectures/html-forms.md

 <form method="post"></form>
 ```

-For the birthday form above, we need `post` (or `POST`--it's case-insensitive) because we are sending the user's name and birthday.
+For the birthday form above, we need `post` because we are sending the user's name and birthday.

 The `action` attribute tells the browser what URL to send the data to.
 It can be relative or absolute.
 If you leave it out, the data will be returned to the same URL as the form page.